 After a motorcycle accident, it’s important to take action quickly.
 The longer you wait, the easier it is for witnesses to forget exactly what they saw at the time of your accident.
 There’s also a risk that important evidence will be lost.
 So we move fast.
 We’ll investigate the presence of surveillance or traffic cameras, request evidence from police and other officials, send spoliation warnings to ensure that evidence is preserved, prepare the complaint and other court documents, litigate your case and, if necessary, present it to a jury.

 In the blink of an eye, a motorcycle accident can change your life forever.
 In addition to your pain and suffering, mounting medical bills, and a loss of income, you have to worry about how to pay for everything while you are unable to work.
 Depending on the severity of your injuries, a motorcycle accident can reach into the hundreds of thousands of dollars in medical expenses.
-Our lawyers and team have experience fighting for motorcyclists who were injured because of careless drivers.
-Call our experienced injury attorneys to help you as you get on the road to recovery.
+Our motorcycle attorneys are experienced in fighting for motorcyclists who were injured because of careless drivers.
+Call our experienced Georgia motorcycle accident attorneys to help you as you get on the road to recovery.

 “Jeb and his team are extremely attentive.
 I was well informed throughout my entire legal process which helped me feel very comfortable.
 You’ll not find a more caring law team then Butler Law Firm.”